phototix/OpenAI-API-Management/README.md

 ## Troubleshooting

-- "Failed to fetch" / CORS: Configure `openai_cors_proxy` as described above.
+- "Failed to fetch" / CORS: Configure `cors_proxy` as described above.
 - 401/403 errors: Verify the Admin Key is valid and you have org permissions.
 - Empty totals: Ensure the selected date range actually includes usage.
 - Browser storage: Clearing site data will remove saved accounts.